-Air Sweden is a Swedish airline that offers scheduled and charter passenger flights.
-The airline is based at several airports within Sweden but uses Stockholm-Arlanda Airport (ARN) as its main hub.
+Air Sweden was a Swedish airline that offered scheduled and charter passenger flights.
+The airline was based at several airports within Sweden but used Stockholm-Arlanda Airport (ARN) as its main hub.
 Air Sweden launched in 2009, stopped flying in 2012 and re-launched in 2021.
-With the re-launch, the airline flies to several destinations across Europe, as well as to destinations in the Middle East and Africa.
-The airline offers flights on its own schedule but also flies on behalf of tour operators and other airlines.
+With the re-launch, the airline flew to several destinations across Europe, as well as to destinations in the Middle East and Africa.
+The airline offered flights on its own schedule but also flies on behalf of tour operators and other airlines.

-The airline is a full-service carrier, which means extras such as in-flight entertainment and complimentary food and drink are usually included within its service.
+The airline was a full-service carrier, which meant extras such as in-flight entertainment and complimentary food and drink were included in its service.

 At this time, it's unknown what the baggage allowance for Air Sweden is at this time.
-However, it's expected that free carry-on baggage and checked baggage will be included within the price of each ticket.
+However, it's expected that free carry-on baggage and checked baggage would be included in the price of each ticket.

 There's no online check-in for this airline.

-Passengers must check-in at the airport for their flight.
-To check-in, passengers must have all their travel documents (e-ticket, passport etc) ready to show the airline staff at the check-in desk.
+Passengers had to check-in at the airport for their flight.
+To check-in, passengers had to have all their travel documents (e-ticket, passport etc) ready to show the airline staff at the check-in desk.

 Stockholm Arlanda Airport (ARN) is an international airport in Stockholm, Sweden and the hub airport for Air Sweden.
 The airline launched with Stockholm Arlanda as its hub when it launched in as Nordic Airways/Airlink in 2001.
-It briefly changed hubs after but returned to the airport in 2012 and continued to use it as a hub upon its re-launch in 2021.
+It briefly changed hubs after but returned to the airport in 2012.
 The airport has four terminals, three runways and can handle over 20 million passengers each year.